The Three Faces of IT

 Ed. note: The following transcript has been drawn from the on-demand recording — no registration needed or form to fill out — of NetBrain’s Just in Time Automation for IT Operations webinar.
 Jason Baudreau, NetBrain VP of Marketing, is your host.

-Let’s talk about how automation can help as teams collaborate with incident response.
+Let’s talk about how automation can help as network teams collaborate with incident response.

-When collaboration or escalation is necessary, there are a lot of inefficiencies.
+When troubleshooting or escalation is necessary, there are a lot of inefficiencies and a lack of tools geared towards collaboration.
 Engineers are often duplicating efforts because they’re just not on the same page or they’re not aware of what the other team member is doing.
 And the other thing we see is finger-pointing between teams.
 That’s not uncommon at all — whether it’s the application team and the network team, the security team, the server team — there’s always a lot of finger-pointing about whose problem it is.

 If you look at mean time to repair (MTTR), it’s really a result of two things: what we call MTTI, which is I think the bulk of the challenge, with the repair being less time-intensive.
 When I say MTTI, I’m actually referring to two things: